-10.5 Questions to Ask Your Implant Dentist
+Top Questions to Ask Your Implant Dentist

-I have been placing implants since 1985.
-It has been the most challenging aspect of my career.
-After all these years, I am still learning and I often face challenging situations that require the kind of extraordinary experience and skill that only comes with over 25 years of experience.
+Dr. Silberg has been placing dental implants since 1985.
+"It has been the most challenging aspect of my career," He says, "After all these years, I am still learning and I often face new challenging situations that require the kind of extraordinary experience and skill that only comes with over 32 years of dental implant experience."

 - An oral cancer screening